 Bermuda Exempted Company

-International Bermuda Exempt Company (BEC) with minimum issued capital of only $1, no corporate tax, without statutory requirements of submitting annual tax returns or audited financial statements.
+A Bermuda exempted company (BEC) can be formed with a minimum issued capital of only $1.
+There is no corporate tax, and no statutory requirement to submit annual tax returns or audited financial statements.

 14 - 21 days